 Let’s be honest, most people are not flossing their teeth as much as they should.

-Many people simply brush their teeth and leave it at that; however, this is leaving your dental hygiene routine incomplete!
-It is important that you floss your teeth to ensure that you are getting a thorough clean and taking adequate care of those pearly whites!
+Many people simply brush their teeth and leave it at that; however, that’s only half the job!
+It’s important that you floss your teeth to ensure that you’re getting a thorough clean and taking adequate care of those pearly whites!
 Flossing is an important part of a healthy smile.

 What happens when we don’t floss?

-Sure, you may have brushed your teeth, but what about cleaning in between your teeth?
-The truth is that cavities can form in between your teeth and neglecting to floss can leave you at risk of this.
-Without flossing, you are not able to remove dental plaque build-up.
+You leave germs behind.
+Without flossing, you’re not able to remove dental plaque build-up between the teeth.
 There are over 1,000 bacteria in dental plaque.
-These bacteria can irritate the gum tissue, causing it to become red and inflamed and bleed easily, which breeds more bacteria and causes gingivitis to occur.
+These bacteria can irritate the gum tissue, causing them to become red, inflamed and bleed easily, which then breeds more bacteria and even worse gum health.
 Gingivitis describes inflammation of the gums.
-Gingivitis, if left untreated, can progress to periodontal disease.
+Gingivitis, if left untreated, can progress to periodontal disease (bone damage).

 What does flossing do?

-Flossing helps remove debris and excess food particles between the teeth, it also removes the film of bacteria that forms there before it has a chance to harden into plaque.
-It is a sticky colourless deposit that clings to your teeth.
+Flossing helps remove food particles between the teeth, but it also removes the film of bacteria (plaque) that forms there before it has a chance to harden.
+It’s difficult to see plaque in your bathroom mirror, but trust us: it’s there!
 When plaque is not removed, it hardens into tartar which can only be removed through a professional cleaning by a dental professional.
-When this happens, brushing and cleaning between teeth become more difficult, and gum tissue can become swollen or may bleed.
-This condition is called gingivitis, the early stage of gum disease, and if left unchecked, the bacteria-laden tartar and plaque can penetrate even deeper below the gum line, causing periodontitis.
+When tartar isn’t removed, brushing and cleaning between teeth become more difficult and the gums become inflamed.
+This condition is called gingivitis (gum disease), and if left unchecked, the bacteria-laden tartar and plaque can penetrate even deeper below the gum line, causing periodontitis.
 Periodontitis describes the inflammation of the tissues that support the teeth, causing swollen and sometimes receding gums, bone loss and loosening of the teeth.
-That is why you often hear dentists saying “only floss the teeth you want to keep”.
+That is why you often hear dentists saying, “only floss the teeth you want to keep”.

 Adequate flossing technique

-If you have not flossed your teeth in a while, it may be an uncomfortable experience; however, once it becomes a regular habit, you will find that it becomes far easier and manageable.
+If you have not flossed your teeth in a while, it may initially be an uncomfortable experience.
+However, once it becomes a regular habit, you will find that it becomes far easier, manageable and more comfortable.

-When complete, angle the floss to hug the tooth in the opposite direction and repeat this step.
+Next, angle the floss to hug the tooth in the opposite direction and repeat.